 Well, it really depends on your operations.
 If you have multiple locations servicing complex machinery, both a CMMS and an EAM might be a good fit for you.
 If you’re maintaining one location with more simple assets and machinery, a CMMS will do just fine.

-MicroMain’s CMMS/EAS solution is the most robust in the industry.
-On top of regular CMMS responsibilities, we make it easy to track your workers across as many job sites as you can imagine effortlessly.
+Our CMMS/EAS software is the most robust in the industry.
+On top of all our other powerful CMMS features, we also make it easy to track workers across as many job sites as you can imagine effortlessly.
 Not only that, but we make it easy to report on and analyze past work orders for any asset you have.
-If you want to find out more about our CMMS solutions, contact us today and schedule a demo of our software!
+If you want to find out more about our CMMS solutions, contact us today to schedule a free demo of our software!